 Punctuation.
 There are seven punctuation marks in the encoded repertoire for Brahmi.
-The single and double dandas, U+11047 BRAHMI DANDA and U+11048 BRAHMI DOUBLE DANDA, delimit clauses and verses.
-U+11049 BRAHMI PUNCTUATION DOT, U+1104A BRAHMI PUNCTUATION DOUBLE DOT, and U+1104B BRAHMI PUNCTUATION LINE delimit smaller textual units, while U+1104C BRAHMI PUNCTUATION CRESCENT BAR and U+1104D BRAHMI PUNCTUATION LOTUS separate larger textual units.
+The single and double dandas, U+11047 Brahmi Danda and U+11048 Brahmi Double Danda, delimit clauses and verses.
+U+11049 Brahmi Punctuation Dot, U+1104A Brahmi Punctuation Double Dot, and U+1104B Brahmi Punctuation Line delimit smaller textual units, while U+1104C Brahmi Punctuation Crescent Bar and U+1104D Brahmi Punctuation Lotus separate larger textual units.

 Numerals.
 Two sets of numbers, used for different numbering systems, are attested in Brahmi documents.
 The first set is the old additive-multiplicative system that goes back to the beginning of the Brahmi script.
-The second is a set of decimal numbers that occurs side by side with the earlier numbering system in manuscripts and inscriptions during the late Brahmi period.
+The second is a set of ten decimal digits that occurs side by side with the earlier numbering system in manuscripts and inscriptions during the late Brahmi period.

-The set of additive-multiplicative numbers of the Brahmi script contains separate number signs for the digits from 1 to 9, the decades from 10 to 90, as well as signs for 100 and 1000.
-Numbers are written additively, with higher number signs preceding lower ones.
-Multiples of 100 and of 1000 are expressed multiplicatively, with the multiplier following and forming a ligature with 100 or 1000.
-There are examples from the middle and late Brahmi periods in which the signs for 200, 300, and 2000 appear in special forms and are not obviously connected with a ligature of the component parts.
-Such forms may be enabled in fonts using a ligature substitution.
+The set of additive-multiplicative numerals of the Brahmi script contains separate signs for the digits from 1 to 9, the tens from 10 to 90, as well as signs for 100 and 1000.
+Numbers are written additively, with the higher-valued signs preceding the lower-valued ones.
+Multiples of 100 and of 1000 are expressed multiplicatively with character sequences consisting of the sign for 100 or 1000, followed by U+1107F BRAHMI NUMBER JOINER and then the multiplier.
+The component parts of additive numbers are rendered unligated, whereas multiples are rendered in ligated form.